Gate Every Deploy

 Vulnerability Scan

-Run Trivy, Snyk, or any SARIF-emitting CLI against your source on the build server before build commands execute.
+Run Trivy or TruffleHog against your source on the build server before build commands execute — catch dependency CVEs and leaked secrets in one gate.
 Configurable severity threshold — fail on critical only, or anywhere down to low.

-Catch CVEs before your code reaches production.
-Trivy and Snyk are bundled into the build image — zero setup for Trivy, your existing token for Snyk.
+Catch CVEs and leaked secrets before your code reaches production.
+Trivy and TruffleHog are bundled into the build image — both open-source, both zero-config.

 Trivy